 While the jury is still out on whether there are serious risks associated with CBD during pregnancy, it is like any other prescription drug.
 While CBD use benefits outweigh the risks, it is a personal choice.
 U e caution and always consult with your healthcare professional before including anything new to your dietary supplements.

 If you choose to include CBD oil in your life, make sure it is clean, organic, and from a reputable brand.
-As always, if you want to reach out and find out more about the benefits of CBD get in touch with the New Phase Blends team.
+As always, if you want to reach out and find out more about the benefits of CBD – get in touch with the New Phase Blends team.
+Check out our CBD products for sale.

 Acosta, K. (2021).
 9 Science-Backed Benefits Of CBD Oil. [online] Forbes Health.
 Available at: https://www.forbes.com/health/body/cbd-oil-benefits/